I Need Help Claiming Bicycle Accident Compensation in NSW

 Strict time limits apply with respect to the lodging of a claim following your involvement in a bicycle accident if it involves a motor vehicle.
 These time limits are as follows:

-• If the bicycle accident occurred before 1 December 2017, then a personal injury claim form must be lodged with the CTP insurer for the vehicle at fault for the accident within six months of the accident occuring.
+• If the bicycle accident occurred before 1 December 2017, then a personal injury claim form must be lodged with the CTP insurer for the vehicle at fault for the accident within six months of the accident occurring.

-• It is critical that proceedings are commenced within three years of the date of the accident otherwise the claim could be statute barred.
+• It is critical that proceedings are commenced within three years of the date of the accident, otherwise the claim could be statute-barred.

 Testimonials